 - Drop catheter.
 This process is rather difficult because the skin grows around the catheter.

-Recommendations for central catheters and PICC care system line
+Recommendations for the care of the central catheters and PICC line system

 - Comprise a portion of the skin clean and dry.

-- During a change of clothes to be careful.
+- In the process of changing clothes to be careful.

 - Wear loose tops or shirts for easy access to the catheter.